MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeOnline/online-sign-in/change-office-365-sign-in-address.md

 ---
-title: Considerations when you change an Office 365 sign-in address
+title: Considerations when you change a Microsoft 365 sign-in address
 description: Describes how sign-in addresses and user IDs are managed in Skype for Business Online.
 author: simonxjx
 manager: dcscontentpm